billkenney/update_max3_plus3/readme.md

 if you have the max3 with the inductive probe, skip step 7 and complete steps 8-9

-if you have the max3 with the bltouch, skip step 7 and complete steps 8-9. you also need to replace the [probe] section of the printer.cfg with the following:
+if you have the max3 with the bltouch, skip step 7 and complete steps 8-9, however, you also need to replace the [probe] section of the printer.cfg with the following:

 [bltouch]<br>
 sensor_pin: ^!MKS_THR:gpio21<br>